 The dessert will serve 4 to 6 generously.

-Use 16 ounces of brewed tea, slightly sweetened and see the instructions below.
+- Use 16 ounces of brewed tea, slightly sweetened.

 The main ingredient comprises both dairy and sweetener so there is no need for added sugar.